Marisa Santoro, founder of www.InRShoes.com and Gutsy Leadership Academy. Photo Credit: NYC Department of Transportation.

 The defining moment in my life took place when I was swapping in and out of shoes balancing the career, family and home fronts on what felt like steroids.
 I wore the shoes of a female executive on Wall Street in an abrasive environment, a girl geek immersed in a male-dominated field of technology, a survivor of multiple layoff cycles during two desperate periods in the rocky financial services industry while losing my father in hospice care, had just begun my divorce and slipping into the single mom shoes.
 I turned to having an assertive gutsy attitude suppressing a knee-jerk reaction to spiral into fear mode.
 I looked back at all I was most proud of and repackaged myself, reinvented myself and took on more challenging roles giving me new leadership opportunities I never would have received had I not changed my mindset.
 It was also at that time that I began coaching others to help them either keep or find new jobs quickly and found I discovered a new expertise I never knew I had and which I absolutely embraced for being of service to others.
 I followed my gut and began a professional development education platform.
 How I created consistent results in my career and business was by continuing to apply a series of essential practice-building steps that had always worked for me.
 Since then I’ve worked with private clients, spoken in front of countless groups inside companies motivating and teaching the steps they need on how to get out there, lift their self-confidence, speak comfortably to anyone in any setting and advance to the next level in their career or business.
 I never saw this work in my future, but when it came knocking I listened to my gut and never looked back.

 When you pull a mirror out and look back at your little wins, you shift to a different level and become very focused on what you want.
+Those achievements build into bigger things that you want to create and were not random.
 You become what I call “end-game” oriented; by hook or by crook you get what you need by being non-negotiable about the way you want to feel.
 I figured out there are systems which could keep me raising my game receiving the things that I wanted.
 There wasn’t a secret sauce, I had cracked the code several times on how to move ahead ask for what you want and get it; it didn’t have to be stressful or take so long.
 I have since made a commitment to empowering professionals, showing them how they too can advance in their career or business.